BrandonIrizarry/blog/content/posts/hello-hugo.md

 [^fn:5]: However, Markdown Mode for Emacs is nevertheless excellent, and
     can make editing Markdown almost feel like you're editing Org!
 [^fn:6]: <https://mikefrobbins.com/2023/10/26/building-and-deploying-a-blog-with-hugo-and-github-pages/>
+[^fn:7]: I experienced this quite directly while attempting to follow
+    instructions to deploy my site to GitHub Pages.
+Moral of the story: the official Hugo site is where to get the necessary `yaml` file. 😑